Rule of 72 Definition

 - Using the first equation, we can easily find out when you will double your investment.

 - = 72 / r = 72 / 10 = 7.2 years.

 - Now, let’s say that the investor wants the money to double within 6 years.

 What should she do in that case?

-- She needs to use the second formula of 72 rule to reach the conclusion.
+- She needs to use the second equation to reach the conclusion.

 - To double the money the investor puts into the investment within 6 years, she needs to get a rate of return of 12%.

-- If an investor needs to know the basics about the investments, she should have formulas that are useful and at the same time can deliver quick results.
-72 rule formulas are very useful and can help the investors quickly.
+- If an investor needs to know the basics about the investments, he/she should have formulas that are useful and at the same time can deliver quick results.
+It is very useful and can help investors quickly.

 - Even if the investors don’t know anything about investment, they can quickly use these formulas to know the basics of the investments.
-However, 72 rule formulas can’t act as substitutes of financial ratios.
+However, the rule of 72 can’t act as substitutes for financial ratios.